jxxcarlson/elm-microscheme/docs/docs/overview.md

-Function `evalResult` matches the various patterns presented by `expr`, mapping them to handlers which return a value of type `Result EvalError Expr`.
+Function `evalResult` matches the various patterns presented by `expr`, mapping them to handlers which act on various subexpressions, returning a value of type `Result EvalError Expr`.
 An example, the pattern `L ((Sym functionName) :: args)` is handle by the function call `dispatchFunction env functionName args`, which operates by